CHEMeDATA/CHEMeDATA.github.io/projects/keyconcepts.md

 # Comments about the 6 key concepts

-Some are "conceptuals":
+Two are "conceptuals":

 - **Substance** is, formally, the "ideal" *Substance*, by its name, InChi, *etc.* Not an exemplification it the *Substance*.
 - **Equation** is, formally, the "ideal" transformation of *Substances* into *Substances*.

-The others are "real"
+The others are "real":

 - **Sample**, is, formally, anything existing "stuff" we want to refer to.
 Typically refers to *Substances".
 - **Process**, is, formaly, anything that transform a starting Sample into an ending Samples.
 It may refer to a chemical *Equation*.